California Psalms

 30 I watch and listen, widening my eyes and ears.

-32 Acclimated to the rigors
+32 Familiar with the rigors

-I’d find a place at this display.
+I’d catch such a display.

 5